-A. New and emerging technologies What we are learning this term: E. Informing design decision 🖔
+A. New and emerging technologies What we are learning this term: Informing design decision 🖔

-Companies are trying to improve products, and become more New A. New and emerging technologies B. Sustainability C. Impact on environment D. Impact on People E. Informing design decision Physic cal Disability
+Companies are trying to improve products, and become more New A. New and emerging technologies B. Sustainability C. Impact on environment D. Impact on People E. Informing design decision Physical Disability

-techr and become more New technologies are developed to positively impact the and society.
-C. Impact on the environment People influence how technology is developed to suit their own and; however, technological developments can change people's and
+and become more New technologies are developed to positively impact the and society.
+C. Impact on the environment Modern companies are encouraged to be and more considerate of how they affect the Continuous improvement D. Impact on people discovered by the people influence how technology is developed to suit their own and and

-Modern companies are encouraged to be and more considerate of how they affect the Continuous improvement
+developed to suit their own and; however, technological developments can change people's

-Crow dfunding
+Crowdfunding

 Elderly у

 Technol ogy push

-eting and Effic ient working
+eting and Effic eient working

-retail EIIIC ient working Religio ous Groups
+retail EIIIC nent working Religio ous Groups

 Coop eratives

-User o entred design
+User entred design

 Fair t rade Poll ution Market F Pull

 69

 Change s in culture

-В. Sustai nability Glob pal warming Univer rsal Design
+В. Sustai nability Glob pal warming Unive rsal Design

-Univers sal Design:
+Univer sal Design: